donald-mack/mayor/README.md

 # Youth will shape the future

-Politicians obsess over jobs and retirement like it were man kinds eternal battle.
+Politicians obsess over jobs and retirement like it were man kind's eternal battle.
 The reality is that no one is retiring and no industry other than technology is generating substantial growth.
 Very few of those controlling the money have even the slightest clue as to how technology is shaping itself.
 It